24 Best Treks to Do in Autumn 2024

 The Sleeping Buddha as seen from the Sandakphu trek.
 Picture by Tirth Dhami

-Putting the Sandakphu – Phalut trek towards the end of this list tells you that there’s no particular order in this list.
+Putting the Sandakphu – Phalut trek in the middle of this list tells you that there’s no particular order in this list.
 Because this is one of our best autumn treks.
 With views of four of the tallest mountains in the world – Mt Everest, Mt Lhotse, Mt Makalu and Mt Kanchenjunga, this is one trek to keep a tab on if you’re going in autumn.

 Not only do you get crisp views, but you also trek through the beautiful forests of the Singalila National Park.
 The colours in these rhododendron, bamboo and pine forests are stunning!